maeve-oake/llm-usbc/chatgpt-o1.md

  A2| SSTXp1 | SSRXn2 |B11 (14)
  A1|    GND | GND    |B12 (13)
 ```

-All the pins are correct except RX2 and RX1 have the polarity backwards - A11 & A10, and B11 & B10 need to be swapped.
+All the pins are correct except RX2 and RX1 have the polarity backwards - A11 & A10, and B11 & B10 need to be swapped, scoring this model 3 out of 4 points.

 SSTXp1 and SSTXn1 is a cute way of listing TX and RX for superspeed!